 - Bake the soups until the cheese has melted and is lightly browned, 15 minutes.
 Watch constantly.
 If desired, run under a hot broiler to brown more, 1 to 2 minutes.

-Reprinted from Soup Nights.
+Recipes reprinted from Soup Nights: Satisfying Soups and Sides for Delicious Meals All Year.
 Copyright © 2016 by Rizzoli New York.